Sati Saraniya Hermitage is a monastery for fully-ordained women, bhikkhunis, in the Canadian Forest tradition of Theravada Buddhism.

 2. Participate in our routine: all group activities, beginning with a daily morning meditation at 5:00 am, evening meditations, chanting, and work projects.

 A first-time overnight visitor can stay for one week.
 Overseas first-time visitors can stay for a longer period.

 Whatever food and daily requisites we have are freely shared including the lodgings themselves.
 We do not purchase any groceries, therefore meals are prepared from whatever food has been offered.

 To best enjoy the seclusion and peaceful setting of the Hermitage, we ask that you leave your ipad, computer and all worldly concerns behind.

-Since we have no guest telephone or computer service, we ask that you organize your travel and work schedules in advance and that during your stay you remain in the monastery and not make outside trips.
+We ask that you organize your travel and work schedules in advance and that during your stay you remain in the monastery and not make outside trips.